zelaznik/cosmo_connect/README.md

 end
 ```

-Yes, it is an additional query, but it's still only one round trip to the Postgres database.
+Yes, it is an additional query, but it's still only a single round trip to the Postgres database.
 Now we maintain all the nice properties of ActiveRecord such as the ability to choose to include other tables at a later time.